 You can easily damage stock pots by using them for a purpose which they weren't designed for.
 Think of it like this: What is a stock pot?
 A pot for... making stock.
 Obviously we're joking here, as there are many other cooking styles that are perfectly suited to this type of cookware, but generally, these are limited to stovetop cooking or some gentle oven cooking.

-For more adventurous uses you're probably going to be safer and get better results using a Dutch oven.
+For more adventurous uses you're probably going to be safer and get better results using a Dutch oven or a casserole like this.
 As long as you keep it properly cleaned and seasoned, a cast iron Dutch oven is a pretty indestructible piece of cookware!

 Unlike a Dutch oven, many stock pots are not suitable for oven use, and even those that are marketed as being oven safe may not stand up well to long term use in an oven.
 Extended exposure to temperature cycles can potentially warp or deform them.
 Even just a slight amount of warping, it can be annoying if your stock pot lid no longer fits properly after a few uses.